loc/post-receive-test/test.md

 ##hello world!

-This is a test of makred, the markdown compiler.
+This is a test of marked, the markdown compiler.